 This is a working relationship with the City of Cape Town and the Cape Bird Club.

-Today we were joined by Jessie, mother and Cub mistress, and by her daughter and friend Gabrielle and Cloe who are members of the Bergvliet Scouts based at Zandvlei.
+Today we were joined by Judy, mother and Cub mistress, and by her daughter and friend Gabriella and Cloe who are members of the Bergvliet Scouts based at Zandvlei.
 They were coming to do their bit by giving back to the area they use for their Scouting activities.
 The girls also have to do 6 hours of community service for their school requirements.

 The estuary mouth was closed and there was an inflow of water under the railway bridge at 1 metre per 8 seconds, this due to the very good rains the previous evening.
 It was sunny and hot with a cool north wind blowing and a few clouds in the sky.
 As we were crossing the bridge there was a canoeist coming along the inlet to Zandvlei into the Keysers and Westlake Rivers so the group watched a waved him under the bridge.
 We counted about 40 Greater Flamingos in the background in the upper Zandvlei.
 Robin mentioned that he had seen a pair of White backed Ducks in the Scout basin on New Years Day.
 There is a group of them at Strandfontein and they probably came for a visit from there.